mjparker/jira-search/README.md

-Search JIRA from the Firefox context menu.
+Firefox Add-On to search JIRA for selected text or JIRA Issue ID, from within in Firefox context menu.

 ## Installation:
 1. Open `search.js` and edit the `idSearch` and `textSearch` variables to match your JIRA domain instance.